Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

 The Impact of International Sanctions

 International sanctions on Syria continue to cripple the country’s economy and limit humanitarian access.
-Originally imposed to pressure the Assad regime, these sanctions continue to remain in place despite the formation of a new government, disproportionately affecting civilians, particularly displaced children who now face worsening poverty, hunger, and lack of access to essential services.
+Originally imposed to pressure the Assad regime, these sanctions remain in place despite the formation of a new government, disproportionately affecting civilians—particularly displaced children, who now face worsening poverty, hunger, and lack of access to essential services.

 Syria’s healthcare system is on the brink of collapse, as international sanctions block the import of critical medical supplies and restrict access to life-saving medications.
 Hospitals across the country face severe shortages of essential medicines, surgical equipment, and diagnostic tools, leaving doctors unable to provide adequate care for their patients.
 The impact is particularly severe for children, as shortages of vaccines and antibiotics have led to a resurgence of preventable diseases.

 Sanctions have also contributed to the collapse of Syria’s energy infrastructure, resulting in severe fuel shortages and prolonged electricity blackouts.
 Many areas receive only a few hours of electricity per day, while some regions have been cut off from power entirely.
-Without a stable energy supply, hospitals struggle to maintain life-saving operations; incubators for newborns fail, vital medical equipment remains non-functional and medical logistics are complicated, as ambulance services and refrigeration for medicines are frequently disrupted by fuel shortages.
-The energy crisis has also led to a severe water shortage, as water treatment plants and pumping stations rely on electricity and fuel to operate.
+Without a stable energy supply, hospitals struggle to maintain life-saving operations—incubators for newborns fail, vital medical equipment remains non-functional, and medical logistics are complicated, as ambulance services and refrigeration for medicines are frequently disrupted by fuel shortages.
+The energy crisis has also led to severe water shortages, as water treatment plants and pumping stations rely on electricity and fuel to operate.
 With water infrastructure crippled, many communities are forced to rely on untreated water sources, leading to a rise in waterborne diseases.
-Children are particularly vulnerable, with rising rates of dehydration, malnutrition-related illnesses, and hygiene-related infections.
+Children are particularly vulnerable, with increasing rates of dehydration, malnutrition-related illnesses, and hygiene-related infections.

 Despite the end of the Assad regime, there has been no meaningful reassessment of the impact of sanctions on Syria’s civilian population.
-International humanitarian organisations have repeatedly urged for a more targeted approach that holds war criminals accountable without punishing innocent civilians.
-The continued economic strangulation of Syria is preventing the country from rebuilding, worsening displacement, and creating long-term instability that will have regional repercussions.
+International humanitarian organisations have repeatedly urged a more targeted approach that holds war criminals accountable without punishing innocent civilians.
+The continued economic strangulation of Syria is preventing the country from rebuilding, worsening displacement, and creating long-term instability with regional repercussions.

 The Path Forward: Urgent Actions and Humanitarian Priorities